kostaskougios/mockbuilders/Readme.md

 because of the new field.
 There is just no coupling despite both been for the `Transaction` class.

+## Summary

+This is a nice and handy pattern I am using in a number of projects from testing data via spark case classes to mocking domain model or DTO classes for api's.
+It makes the tests a lot easier to read and maintain.
+It also isolates the tests from code changes.

 All the code is available in this repository, feel free to examine it.